implydata/learn-druid/website/courses/data-modeling/processing.md

 ## Exercises

-Putting time into identifying the correct timestamp and the value of individual dimensions (attributes and measures) will pay dividends later on.
+Making the effort to identify the correct timestamp and the value of individual dimensions (attributes and measures) for your datasource will pay dividends later on.
 Armed with your learn-druid environment, it's time to take a look at some notebooks that cover functionality you need to be familiar with as you go iterate through different table schemas.

 The time functions in Druid are particularly important to grasp and understand.
 Every row in a table in Druid has a time column.
 It is distinct from all other dimensions that a row might contain, and represents the timestamp when some event in your data occurred.
 It's used at ingestion time to partition your data before it is distributed, and it's used at query time to plan queries and to parallelise them.